Fanm Rebèl: Digital and Public Heritage Assemblages of Women in the Haitian Revolution

 offerings often established across small communities of research collaborators and

-[11] communities.
+in isolation by bridging gaps across communities.
 Most importantly, Rendering Revolution, and the dynamic, agile, interactive and inclusive efforts of Meï and Square in steering

 the project, expanded Fanm Rebèl’s vision, demonstrating how it could operate with a communal, lakou ethos and exist